Nature Preserves and Natural Areas

 Since 1974, Mecklenburg County has been acquiring parklands to meet the physical, psychological, and social needs of the community.
 Parks do more than just provide places for people to play.
 New research shows they help decrease medical costs, improve health, increase life spans, increase property values, combat childhood obesity, help create a sense of community, clean the air, improve water quality, and boost tourism.

 One of the results of the recession has been the ability to acquire land at prices not seen in decades.
 While prices remain low and demand remains high, it is in the best long-term interest of the county to acquire land now, prior to the county's eventual build out.
 The 2008 master plan calls for 9,747 acres to be acquired by 2018 for parks and nature preserves (excluding parcels needed for future greenway development), or an average of 1,000 acres/year.
-Over the past three years combined, 808 acres have been acquired, with the majority of those in 2011.
+Over the past six years combined, over 1,000 acres have been acquired, with the majority of those in 2011.
 Hence while the county is doing all that it can in light of the recession and funding limitations, the trend is getting worse in terms of protecting open space in relation to the 2018 goal.

 To contact a County staff member regarding nature preserves, please email firstname.lastname@example.org